-Will it attack other plants?
+Will nodding thistle receptacle weevils damage other plants?

 Although the weevils prefer nodding thistle, they will also attack five other thistles to varying degrees including: plumeless (Carduus acanthoides), winged (Carduus tenuiflorus), slender-winged (Carduus pynocephalus), Californian (Cirsium arvense), and Scotch (Cirsium vulgare) thistles.
 The weevil has been reported in the literature to attack variegated thistle (Silybum marianum) but this has not been observed here.
 Other plants are not thought to be at risk.